ECEN-758-Project-Team/AmazonReviewFullClassification/README.md

 - Correct vs incorrect by confidence: correct_incorrect_by_confidence.png helps identify high-confidence misclassifications for deeper error‐analysis.

+- Comparison of all models: Comparison of test metrics for all models in comparison_all_models.png

 ## 💡 Use Cases
 - Use this project as a reference workflow for event classification or confidence‐based analysis in classification models.